flufcloud/366_project/docs/TECHNICAL_REPORT.md

 ---

-## 3. Logical architecture (six components)
+## 3. Logical architecture (seven components)

-The codebase follows a **six-module decomposition** aligned with the original design specification (CLI, config, repo analysis, GitHub client, LLM orchestration, output).
+The codebase follows the original design decomposition and adds a final-release operations module for local monitoring.

 | Component | Python module | Responsibility |
 |-----------|---------------|----------------|